ltomas837/ClientServerChessGame/README.md

 ### Notes

 For full details of the project, please see the documentation under the documentation directory, there are both javadoc and pdf documentation.

-Please note that a logger and automated tests (JUnit) will be commited in the next version.